 Men’s crochet hat pattern

-Looking for a modern and easy men’s crochet hat pattern that actually gets worn?
-This beginner-friendly beanie is worked from the top down in the round using simple stitches and finished with a stretchy ribbed brim for a clean, classic look.
+This men’s crochet hat pattern is a beginner-friendly beanie worked from the top down in the round using simple stitches and a stretchy ribbed brim.
+Designed to fit an average adult male head circumference, it’s a clean, classic hat that works up quickly for everyday wear or handmade gifts.

 Quick answer

-This men’s crochet hat pattern is worked in the round from the top down using worsted weight yarn and an I-9 (5.5 mm) hook.
-Designed for an average adult male head circumference up to 23 inches (58 cm), the hat features double crochet rounds and a ribbed brim worked directly onto the base for a stretchy, comfortable fit.
-It’s beginner-friendly and easy to customize for height or width.
+This men’s crochet hat pattern is a beginner-friendly hat worked from the top down in the round using worsted weight yarn (#4) and an I-9 (5.5 mm) crochet hook.
+It is designed to fit an average adult male head circumference up to 23 inches (58 cm) and features double crochet rounds with a ribbed brim worked directly onto the hat.

 Why you’ll love this pattern